 Areas of expertise

-Forest health and forest pathology, population genetics of fungal pathogens, population biology, genetic diversity and conservation of native plants
+Forest health and forest pathology, population genetics of fungal pathogens, population biology, genetic diversity and conservation of native plants, food security

 Population genetics and genomics, pathogen spread, diversity and spatial distribution, thousand cankers disease, Geosmithia spp., host-pathogen-vector interactions